SamueleD98/assignment_1/README.md

 Choosing of separating the motion of the robot from the main task of the two states (Monitoring and Recharge) increases the modularity: in fact, doing so, allow to change one of the two tasks by just modyfing the inner state and leaving as it is the other.
 Even more, by adding another inner state you can easily increase the tasks of the robot.

 **Temporal diagram**
-Here how the state machine evolves in time:
+Here how the state machine evolves over time:
 ![temporal_diagram](images/temporal_diagram.png)
 Normally the robot should keep moving from location to location.
 When a *battery low* signal is received, the **Monitoring** state is preempted and the execution goes to the **Recharging** state.
 From there, either the robot goes in the recharging room a wait for itself to be fully recharged or, could happen, a new signal comes (*battery high*) before it could even reach the room.
-In that case it's the **Rechargin** state to be preempted for the Monitoring one: there's no point in going to recharge it the robot has still power.
+In that case it's the **Recharging** state to be preempted for the Monitoring one: there's no point in going to recharge it the robot has still power.
 Why the battery should result full after a *battery low* signal comes is not part of the discusion (could be a battery level misreading,  poor/defective hardware,.. ).

 ### Software components

 It follows the details of each software component implemented in this repository, which is available in the scripts/ folder.

 #### The State Machine node
-It implements the behaviour the robot follows.
+It implements the robot's behaviour.
 Four different kind of state's implementation are described in as many classes: *Mapping()*, *Move()*, *Monitor()* and *Recharge()*.
 The execute of a Mapping() state simply send a goal to the Scanner node for loading the map and waits for it to end.
 Move(), depending on the "type" argument, either asks to the Ontology Interface node for the next room to visit or it asks for the recharging room.
 After, it send a goal first to the planner and then to the controller for planning and control the motion to the target.
 Finally, it asks the Ontology Interface to update the robot position in the ontology.